nubbsterr/ELK-SIEM-Setup/README.md

 ![IT WORKS!???????????????!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/filebeat-success.png)

 That yellow healthcheck notice is nothing to worry about.
 To my knowledge, it is indicating that replica shards are unassigned, which basically means we are at risk of data loss, which we don't care about in our current state.
 No only that, we have no primary shards, since we have no indexed data, so <strong>we do not care.</strong>

-If you aren't leaving, then we'll get going to the next step; establishing a CA.

 # Establishing Elastic Services IPs and Understanding Certificate Authorities
 Our first step with making a CA is to understand why we are doing it.
 We are making a CA so we can implement [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security), thus HTTPS into our Elastic services, and that requires certificates.